-- (a) allocated to one or more of the following i) the next highest scoring new construction application(s) statewide, ii) awards made outside the normal process as described above, or iii) to one or more rehabilitation applications that meet the requirements of Section IV(H), and/or - (b) carried forward and applied to the next year's federal tax credit ceiling.
+The remaining credits from all four geographic set-asides are then awarded to one or more of the following: (a) the next highest scoring new construction application(s) statewide, (b) outside the normal process as described above, or (c) one or more rehabilitation applications that meet the requirements of Section IV(H).
+The Agency may also carry forward any amount of tax credits to the next year.

-C. NONPROFIT AND CHOO SET-ASIDES
+D. NONPROFIT AND CHDO SET-ASIDES